Thoughts On Increasing Self-Confidence In Particular Social Situations

 - Trying to psych themselves up physically, by listening to driving music, jumping around, yelling war cries, pounding their chest, etc.

-- Joking around with people to try to get themselves into a loose, playful mood.
+- Joking around with everyone to try to get themselves into a loose, playful mood

 Here's a way some people unintentionally get sidetracked: They normally feel unconfident and skittish in a situation and don't perform well in it, but every so often, for whatever mysterious reason, they get a burst of psych up confidence and do much better than they normally would.
 They understandably begin to see that temporary emotional state as the key to their success and start chasing it.
 They also start to feel there's no point in trying unless they sense they're going to be psyched up.
 Like I said, there's no way to conjure this feeling at will so they end up throwing their time and energy away.